itdxer/neupy/site/2015/09/07/password_recovery.rst

 Hamming distance is bigger than in the previous example.
 Little bit more than 55% of the bits are different.
-The bigger difference between random binary vector and string is improve probability to recover valid passowrd from the network.
+The bigger difference between random binary vector the higher probability to recover valid passowrd from the network.

 Recover password from the network
 ---------------------------------